GKapas1/DiC_25S_TU/Assignment3/README.md

    This script will:

-   * Activate the virtual environment (if already present)
    * Set up all AWS resources and Lambda functions
    * Upload test reviews to S3
    * Collect and summarize final results